Click to listen to the audio…

 Sleeping the fat off

-- When they were in bed for 8.5 hours – 1.4 kg was fat, the balance was protein.
+- When they were in bed for 8.5 hours – 1.4 kg was fat, the balance was muscle.

-- When they cut back on time in bed – fat loss was a miserable 0.6 kg.
-They primarily lost muscle not fat.
+- When they cut back on time, in bed – fat loss was a miserable 0.6 kg.

 Ghrelin rises when sleep deprived